 Plant in full sun to partial shade (they prefer partial shade, particularly in the warmer parts of the country) in well drained soil.
 Amend poor soil with compost.

-Plant muscari about 2" deep (5-IN-1 XL with 2" adapter plate shown at right) with the flat side facing down; but don't worry if you get it wrong, the bulb will right itself if planted upside down or sideways.
+Plant muscari about 2" deep (5-IN-1) with 2" depth ring shown at right) with the flat side facing down; but don't worry if you get it wrong, the bulb will right itself if planted upside down or sideways.

 Muscari can be planted 3-4 inches apart (further apart for naturalizing).